brunoleppe/PIC32-Project-Template/README.md

 ## Configuring the Makefile
 You must configure **makefile_defs.mk** to build the project correctly.
-  1. Project name: set the PROJNAME variable, output files will be assigned this name ($(PROJNAME).hex).
+  1. Project name: set the **PROJNAME** variable, output files will be assigned this name ($(PROJNAME).hex).
-  2. Compiler path: set CC_PATH to the compiler path in your system:
+  2. Compiler path: set **CC_PATH** to the compiler path in your system:
       * Ubuntu: /opt/microchip/xc32
       * Windows: C:/Program Files/Microchip/xc32
-  3. Compiler Version: set XC32_VER to your compiler version: x.yz
+  3. Compiler Version: set **XC32_VER** to your compiler version: x.yz
-  4. Target Processor: set PROCESSOR to your target processor.
-EXAMPLE: 32MZ1024EFM100, without PIC in the name.
+  4. Target Processor: set **PROCESSOR** to your target processor.
+Example: 32MZ1024EFM100, without PIC in the name.
-  5. DEBUGGER: set to target your debugger only when building for debug.
+  5. **DEBUGGER**: set to target your debugger only when building for debug.
   6. Optional variables:
-      * OPTIMIZE: set compiler optimizations.
+      * **OPTIMIZE**: set compiler optimizations.
 If you don't own a license, valid optimization values are -O, -O1.
-      * USE_LEGACY: set to TRUE or FALSE to use -legacy-libc.
+      * **USE_LEGACY**: set to TRUE or FALSE to use -legacy-libc.
-      * OUTPUT_DIR: set a directory to place output files: .elf and .hex when building target, or .a files when building library.
+      * **OUTPUT_DIR**: set a directory to place output files: .elf and .hex when building target, or .a files when building library.
-      * LIBRARIES: specifies the directories of libraries used in your projects.
+      * **LIBRARIES**: specifies the directories of libraries used in your projects.
 Makefile will get every .a file inside the specified directories as object files for compilation.
-      * INCLUDEDIR: specifies the directories of external header files.
+      * **INCLUDEDIR**: specifies the directories of external header files.
-      * UFLAGS: set this variable with user definitions and extra compiler flags.
+      * **UFLAGS**: set this variable with user definitions and extra compiler flags.
 ## Makefile targets
 ### default, all
 Builds a .hex file from a binary .elf file.